-July 5-10, 2015 Expedition near Mt.
-Rainier south of Seattle WA with trips to glaciated alpine meadows, sagebrush canyonlands, super low tide seashores and more…
+July 5-10, 2015 Expedition near Seattle WA with trips into North Cascades wilderness forests, alpine meadows, sagebrush canyonlands, super low tide seashores and more…

 Discover the secret world of plants and their powers to heal and nourish the body, inside and out.
 Become a wild chef this weeks as you wander through fields, forests and seashores in search of wild foods, as we dine on edible roots and shoots, drinks and desserts.
 Harvest kelp and other seaweed from the shore, and work with your hands to weave place mats and gathering baskets, plus make bowls and spoons from native trees.
 Travel to Paradise on Mt.
 Rainier to experience rare plants of the glaciated alpine meadows, and continue to the east side of the Cascade Mountains where diverse pine forests and sagebrush canyonlands bring you untold numbers of wild edible and medicinal plants.
 Make herbal tinctures, oils, salves, glycerites, and infusions, plus poultices as part of herbal first aid training, then enjoy an herbal spa, complete with clay masks, facial steams, and more.

 Course Goals & Skills Covered: